Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 For just over a month, the square is transformed into a beautiful Christmas market that looks like something out of a fairy tale.
 In addition to the beautiful stalls that decorate this place, there are other attractions in Piazza Navona such as a vintage merry-go-round, a large nativity scene and Christmas tree and even an event with Santa Claus and the witch Befana, two endearing characters during these holidays in Italy.

-This is a very pleasant area to walk around, so it is highly recommended to take the tour of fountains and squares of Rome, where an expert guide will tell you the details and stories of this unique square.
+This is a very pleasant area to walk around, so it is highly recommended to take the tour of fountains and squares of Rome, where an expert guide will tell you the details of this unique square.
 Many street performers such as musicians and magicians gather there to liven up the atmosphere and you will have a great time.

 • Address: Piazza Navona